 Gordon is a member of the Ohio State Physics Education Research Group.
 See a selection of recent presentations here.

 The Marion Campus is a (mainly) two-year campus of Ohio State University.
-Gordon is a Physics Department faculty member emeritus teaching on the Marion Campus.
-During Autumn semester 2013, Gordon is teaching Physics 1106 (inquiry dealing with matter and motion), Monday and Wednesdays, 18:00 to 20:50 oclock (6:00 to 8:50 PM) in Room 385 Morrill Hall.
-Aubrecht is also working on an Ohio Department of Education-funded project with Marion City Schools helping science teachers at Grant Middle School and Harding High School and with South-Western City Schools (Grove City) to improve their science teaching approach.
+Gordon is a Physics Department professor emeritus teaching on the Marion Campus.
+During Autumn Semester 2014, Gordon is teaching Physics 1107 (inquiry dealing with the properties of electricity and circuits, light, optics with applications to real-world phenomena such as astronomy), Monday and Wednesdays, 18:00 to 20:50 oclock (6:00 to 8:50 PM) in Room 385 Morrill Hall.
+Aubrecht is also working on an Ohio Department of Education-funded project with Marion City Schools helping science teachers at Grant Middle School and Harding High School and with South-Western City Schools (Grove City) middle schools to improve their science teaching approaches.